 Employee Benefits – The human resources manager is responsible for managing employee benefits from health insurance, to dental insurance, 401K and retirement benefits, stock options, daycare, sick leave, vacation and other benefits associated with the position at the organization.

 Accounting and Payroll – At small businesses, where there is not an accounting department, the human resources manager can be responsible for payroll.
 The human resources manager will manage time cards, interface with a payroll company and distribute checks to employees.
 They are also responsible for managing the business expenses of employees to reimburse for company expenses.

 Being a human resources manager can be a rewarding career as you shape the future of many employees.
 The human resources manager helps hire, develop and evaluate the performance of those employees in the context of their contribution to the organization.

+Did learning about what a human resources manager does interest you?
 The Human Resources Program at Daymar College is designed to prepare future employees for the fast-paced changes encountered in the human resources industry.
 At Daymar College, we strive to help college students succeed with small class sizes and career services.
 Throughout your learning, you can grow personally and professionally in an atmosphere that fosters the connection between college students and school instructors.